ceteri/exelixi/README.md

 First, launch an [Apache Mesos] cluster.
 The following instructions are based on using the [Elastic Mesos] service, which uses Ubuntu Linux servers running on [Amazon AWS].
-However, the basic outline of steps should apply in the general case.
+Even so, the basic outline of steps shown here apply in general.

 Once you have confirmation that your cluster is running -- [Elastic Mesos] sends you an email messages with a list of masters and slaves --